-What business users need to be able to process more emails is an email app organizer.
+So far, we’ve looked at lots of ways to manipulate a consumer inbox to work for you, but what business users need to be able to process more emails is an email app organizer.
 Technology has advanced far enough today to automatically decide what’s essential and what’s not when it comes to email.
 Filtering unimportant emails to a separate location is a vital part of being able to process more emails.

 New solutions are offering this as a solution built into email apps that work across multiple devices and email providers.
 By working with the major email providers, employees can connect all of their email accounts into a single email app organizer that streamlines the entire process of using email in the workplace, on the go, and at home.